jjurinci/scheduler_system/README.md

 ## Analyze .csvs

-Check if .csv files are properly formatted by running the following commands:
+Check if .csv files are properly formatted:

 ```
 python -m analysis.analyze_input
-python -m analysis.analyze_constraints
 ```
 If there are any errors, they will be printed out.